Gauravdarkslayer/ngx-stories/README.md

 - **Escape**: triggers `triggerOnExit`.

 ### Background Effects
 - **Gradient Background**: Automatically extracts dominant colors from the image/video and creates a dynamic, smooth gradient background (similar to Instagram).
-Can be disabled via `options.enableGradientBackground: false`.
+This can be disabled via `options.enableGradientBackground: false`.
 - **Backlit Color**: Fallback background color if gradient is disabled or color extraction fails.

 ### Media Support